Phonak vs. ReSound

 Phonak has a unique product called Lyric, an extended wear IIC that is sold by subscription and allows 24/7 use.
 The device itself is replaced every three to four months, and, in my experience, it is appropriate for a limited number of folks with average size and shape ear canals with mild to moderate hearing loss.

-While both providers offer “frequency lowering,” Phonak provides the dispenser a lot more flexibility in adjusting the feature; this will make a difference for those with more severe high-frequency hearing loss.
+While both providers offer “frequency lowering,” Phonak provides the dispenser with a lot more flexibility in adjusting the feature; this will make a difference for those with more severe high-frequency hearing loss.

 Connectivity